tgfrerer/island/modules/le_2d/private/le_2d/shaders/supplementary_materials/README.md

 # Vello shaders

 The original shaders from vello were written in wgsl - which we need to convert into vulkan-flavoured spirv for Island.

-Unfortunately, at the time of writing, Naga, the rust-based WGSL shader compiler, produces sub-par spir-v output; this causes validation layers when loading the shaders.
+Unfortunately, at the time of writing, Naga, the rust-based WGSL shader compiler, produces sub-par spir-v output; this causes validation issues when loading the shaders.

-There is another WGSL shader compiler available, which is part of Google Dawn, the reference implementation for webgpu.
-It is quite cumbersome to compile this but it's possible.
+Fortunately, there is another WGSL shader compiler available: Tint, which is part of [Google Dawn](https://github.com/google/dawn), a reference implementation for WebGPU.
+This is quite cumbersome to compile this but it's possible.

 Here is what we had to do: